valschmidt/rep/rep-DRAFT_MB.rst

 * The term "acoustic magnitude" is proportional to acoustic pressure of the received acoustic signal.
 The SI unit for pressure is the Pascal.
 * Finally because these measurements range over many orders of magnitude, they are converted to deciBel Level in science and engineering.
 Decibels are 10 x the base 10 logarithm, of the **ratio** of a measurement to a reference value.
 Thus any measurement reported in decibels is meaningless without an explicit statement of the reference.
 The internationally agreed to reference value for underwater acoustics is 1 micro-Pascal, and one will see "120 dB re 1 micro-Pascal" in the acoustic literature.
 It is not uncommon in engineering to see measured voltages expressed in decibel form referenced to 1 Volt, or even 1 measurement step, where a measurement step is the maximum precision of an analog-to-digital converter.
 Unfortunately, it is also not uncommon for the reference value in these engineering measurements to be omitted or implied.
 This has historically caused no end of confusion.

 Because of the complexity in calculating acoustic quantities properly, few sonar systems attempt to report them.
-They instead often report the received level of the system anything but the received signal level as it was measured by the
+They instead often report the received signal associated with the bottom detect (or voxel) in either decibel or linear units without corrections of any kind.
+Some systems attempt to remove

 ReStructuredText is offered as an alternative to plaintext REPs, to